microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 from sklearn.model_selection import train_test_split
 ```

-We start by separating input values (features) and expected output (label) into separate numpy arrays:
+We start by separating input values (features) and the expected output (label) into separate numpy arrays:

 ```python
 X = pie_pumpkins['DayOfYear'].to_numpy().reshape(-1,1)
 y = pie_pumpkins['Price']
 ```

-> Note that we had to preform `reshape` on input data in order for linear regression package to understand it correctly.
-Linear regression expects 2D-array as an input, where each row of the array corresponds to a vector of input features.
+> Note that we had to perform `reshape` on the input data in order for the Linear Regression package to understand it correctly.
+Linear Regression expects a 2D-array as an input, where each row of the array corresponds to a vector of input features.
 In our case, since we have only one input - we need an array with shape N&times;1, where N is the dataset size.

 Then, we need to split the data into train and test datasets, so that we can validate our model after training: